fragosti/blog/src/posts/how-this-blog-is-made.md

 </ul>
 ```

-What I like about [[Eleventy]] is that it comes with sane defaults, and that the "guts" of the blog are taken care of for you.
+What I like about Eleventy is that it comes with sane defaults, and that the "guts" of the blog are taken care of for you.

 ## The Stack

-Similarly to [[Jekyll]], [[Eleventy]] provides the skeleton for creating a blog, but doesn't have opinions on styling, bundling etc...
+Eleventy provides the skeleton for creating a blog, but doesn't have opinions on styling, bundling etc...

-For styling I used [[Tailwind CSS]] with custom fonts, and a variant for dark-mode.
+For styling I used [Tailwind CSS](https://tailwindcss.com/) with custom fonts, and a variant for dark-mode.
 This kept the custom styles I had to write in the project to a minimum.

-For the bundler, I opted for [[ParcelJS]].
-While [[Eleventy]] takes care of processing the markdown and html, Parcel takes care of processing the Javascript, CSS and even [minifies and optimizes my images](https://github.com/DeMoorJasper/parcel-plugin-imagemin).
+For the bundler, I opted for [ParcelJS](https://parceljs.org/).
+While Eleventy takes care of processing the markdown and HTML, Parcel takes care of processing the Javascript, CSS and even [minifies and optimizes my images](https://github.com/DeMoorJasper/parcel-plugin-imagemin).

-Finally, for the little custom Javascript on the site, I used [[Stimulus]] (created by the folks at [[Basecamp]]).
+Finally, for the little custom Javascript on the site, I used [Stimulus](https://stimulusjs.org/) (created by the folks at Basecamp).
 I can't say that it was a concious choice – it was what came by default in the starter, and worked well enough.

-The starter now uses [[AlpineJS]] for what it's worth. [[Turbolinks]] is in the mix as well.
+[Turbolinks](https://github.com/turbolinks/turbolinks) is in the mix as well.

-All this is deployed to [[Netlify]]!
-The few icons you see are all from [[Feather Icons]].
+All this is deployed to [Netlify](https://www.netlify.com/)!
+The few icons you see are all from [Feather Icons](http://feathericons.com/).

 Even when going deeper with Eleventy, and trying to implement more custom functionality, I've found I can get things done relatively quickly.
 Below are some examples.

 ## Creating "Components"